Brynbella

 Brynbella is a neoclassical villa built near the village of Tremeirchion in Denbighshire, northeast Wales, by Hester Piozzi and her husband, Gabriel Piozzi.
 It was the seat of the Salusbury family from 1794 until 1920.
 The name is part Welsh and part Italian, meaning "Beautiful Hill" (bryn + bella).

 Early history

 In 1794, Hester Piozzi began the construction of Brynbella with her husband in order to provide the family with a new seat after the destruction of Lleweni Hall, which had reverted to the ownership of Stapleton Cotton, 1st Viscount Combermere due to primogeniture.
 It was built out of Portland limestone in the style of the Palladian villas which she had seen during her self-imposed exile in Italy.
 There, Gabriel Piozzi became accustomed to British society, although his position as a Catholic continually undermined his position amongst the local gentry.

 The building was designed by Clement Mead who exhibited the design at the Royal Academy in 1794.
-Construction took place between 1792 to 1795 at a cost of £20,000.
+Construction took place between 1792 and 1795 at a cost of £20,000.
 Letters between Clement Mead and the Piozzi family about the construction of the hall can be found in the University of Manchester Library.